Sam Watters: Production and songwriting

 Watters met record producer and songwriter Louis Biancaniello in 1996 while working on Color Me Badd's third album Now and Forever.
 Watters and Biancaniello soon became production partners and have been writing songs and producing together ever since.

 The partners wrote and produced Jessica Simpson's hit "I Wanna Love You Forever," released in September 1999.
 The platinum single was Simpson's first top ten hit which reached No. 3 on the Billboard Hot 100 chart.

 Released in February 1999, the partners produced and co-wrote with Anastacia her debut single "I'm Outta Love," from her album Not That Kind which went on to platinum and multiplatinum status in 10 countries.
 The single was a hit internationally going Top 5 in 10 countries.

 In 2001, Watters produced, co-wrote (with Biancaniello) and sang background vocals (with Mary Griffin) on "What About Love" for the album Bad Girls from Spanish singer Mónica Naranjo.

 Watters and Biancaniello produced and co-wrote another single with Anastacia, "One Day in Your Life", released in March 2002.
 The top ten single charted in 8 other countries.
 Also released in March 2002 was Celine Dion's multi-platinum album A New Day Has Come.
 Watters and Biancaniello co-wrote the song "I Surrender" on the album that debuted at No. 1 in over 20 countries.
 The album went on to sell 12 million copies worldwide.

 In June 2004, Watters and Biancaniello co-wrote with Watters' wife and fellow American Idol contestant Tamyra Gray, "I Believe" released by American Idol Season 3 winner Fantasia.
 The song debuted at the top of the Billboard Hot 100 chart.
 The single went platinum and won the Billboard Top Selling Single of the Year and Top Selling R&B/Hip-Hop Single of the Year for 2004 and the Billboard American Urban Radio Networks Top Selling R&B/Hip-Hop Single of the Year for 2005.

 In 2007, Watters formed the production/songwriting team The Runaways along with Biancaniello, Wayne Wilkins, Rico Love, and Ryan Tedder.
 Some of the team's hits have included, Natasha Bedingfield's "Love Like This", and Keri Hilson's "Energy".

-In April 2007, Watters and Biancaniello wrote and produced another hit single for Fantasia, "When I See You", which spent 8 weeks at No. 1 on the Billboard Hot R&B/Hip-Hop Songs chart.
+In April 2007, Watters and Biancaniello wrote and produced another hit single for Fantasia, "When I See U", which spent 8 weeks at No. 1 on the Billboard Hot R&B/Hip-Hop Songs chart.
 It became the No. 8 song of the decade on the chart, went gold, and was nominated for two Grammy Awards (Best Female R&B Vocal Performance and Best R&B Song).